Tutorial

 Strings should use double quotes (""), not single quotes ('').
 This makes it easier to use single quotes (which are more common) within strings.
 This is merely a default, and there will be situations where using single quotes is preferable.
 For the most part, Prettier will handle these exceptions.

-Prettier: singleQuote: true, jsxSingleQuote: false
+Prettier: singleQuote: false, jsxSingleQuote: false

 Quote Properties